Chapter 12.60

 Figure 1: Corner Lot Setback

 (3) Restrictive Median Curbs.
-Except for local access and local access residential roadways, restrictive median curbs shall be used to restrict turning and crossing movements as follows:
+Restrictive median curbs shall be used to restrict turning and crossing movements as follows:

-(a) If access spacing outlined in Tables 1 and 2 cannot be met, median barrier curbs shall be installed the entire distance between public street or signalized intersections on either side of the proposed access, to restrict left turn and crossing movements at the proposed access, unless the city determines that a reduced length of median barrier will provide an acceptable level of traffic safety;
+(a) If access spacing outlined in Tables 1 and 2 cannot be met, median barrier curbs shall be installed the entire distance between public street or signalized intersections on either side of the proposed access to restrict left turn and crossing movements at the proposed access, unless the engineer determines that a reduced length of median barrier will provide an acceptable level of traffic safety; and

 (d) The director shall determine restrictive median curb types and placements.